 Mostly, the mushrooms found in local supermarkets are relatively harmless to dogs.
-Although some dogs may experience allergic reactions to them, or they may irritate them mildly, these cases are usually isolated incidences that do not affect the dog population as a whole.
+Although some dogs may experience allergic reactions to them or may be mildly irritated by them, these cases are usually isolated incidents that do not affect the dog population as a whole.
 The mushrooms that are cause for concern are the wild mushrooms found in the yard.

 Why Are Mushrooms Dangerous to Dogs

 Wild mushrooms grow everywhere; many varieties are poisonous to everyone if ingested.
 As humans, we have the mindset not to pick mushrooms from the yard and have a meal.
-A dog, however, is drawn in by smells, and mushrooms can have a variety of interesting scents sot attract a curious dog.
-Dogs do not know the difference between safe types and those that may cause harm, so it can be difficult to keep a dog safe when mushrooms bloom.
+A dog, however, is drawn in by smells, and mushrooms can have a variety of interesting scents to attract a curious dog.
+Dogs do not distinguish between safe types and those that may cause harm, so it can be challenging to keep a dog safe when mushrooms bloom.

 Common Dangerous Varieties